The gifting of the ingoa

-The Gifting of 'Te Aho o Te Kahu'
+'Te Aho o Te Kahu'

-On 18 June, 2020 at a ceremony hosted in parliament we formally gifted the name 'Te Aho o Te Kahu' to the new National Cancer Control Agency.
-Te Aho o Te Kahu means the central thread of the cloak.
+On 18 June, 2020 at a ceremony hosted in parliament we formally gifted the name 'Te Aho o Te Kahu' (the central thread of the cloak) to the new National Cancer Control Agency.

-Te Aho o Te Kahu was chosen in consultation with whānau and morehu.
-They requested a name that didn't have the word cancer in it, but instead embodied a sense of hope, kotahitanga, manaakitanga and one that could unify the often disjointed and inequitable cancer system.
+Te Aho o Te Kahu was chosen in consultation with whānau and morehu from across Aotearoa.
+Whānau requested a name that didn't have the word cancer in it, but instead embodied a sense of hope, kotahitanga, manaakitanga and one that could unify the often disjointed and inequitable cancer system.

-As part of gifting the name, we also have oati (terms) to ensure that the name is always looked after.
-This includes an agreement that Te Aho o Te Kahu will report to Hei Āhuru Mōwai on their work programme and how they are embedding equity into the cancer continuum.
+Included in the oati is an agreement that Te Aho o Te Kahu will report to Hei Āhuru Mōwai on their work programme and how they are embedding equity into the cancer continuum.

 For more on Te Aho o Te Kahu visit www.teaho.govt.nz